DavidAStevenson/extendible-hashing/README.md

 # extendible-hashing
 An old project from my university days refreshed to modern C++, with automated testing added

-- Catch2 is used testing.
+- Catch2 is used for testing.
+(Not included in this repo.)
+- GoogleTest is also used for testing.

 Basic compiliation and running notes:
 ```